Let’s play a game. It’s a game about your phone number.

 Literally, NOTHING changes except you get marketing analytics.

-If you want the numbers to feed into your IVR, you certainly can.
+If you want the numbers to feed into your IVR, you can.
 If you want our tracking phone numbers to bypass the IVR, that’s fine too.
 You decide, but nothing needs to change.

 I think what people are really asking is this: do I need to give everyone new extensions or phone numbers as direct lines?